Teacher Services Cloud - Disaster recovery

 kubectl -n bat-staging get deploymentskubectl -n bat-staging scale deployment itt-mentor-services-staging --replicas 0kubectl -n bat-staging scale deployment itt-mentor-services-staging-worker --replicas 0

-Consider backing up the database
+Back up the database (optional)

 Restore postgres database